 How much do lessons cost?

-Tuition covers weekly private lessons, bi-weekly group lessons, make-up lessons, administrative expenses, consultations, select supplies, and select recitals and performances (nine months total each academic year).
+Tuition covers weekly private lessons, bi-weekly group lessons, make-up lessons, administrative expenses, consultations, select supplies, and select recitals and performances (eleven months total each academic year).
 Tuition is subject to change from year to year.
 Need-based scholarships may be available to those receiving government assistance.
 Ask Jessica for details.